SwayaanTechnologies/reactjs/README.md

 ```

-**Output:**
+`Output:`

 ![render](/images/renderr2.png)

 In the above example, we have created a function showTime() that displays the current time, and we have set an interval of 1000ms or 1 sec that recalls the function each second thus updating the time in each call.
 For simplicity, we have only shown the timespan of one second in the given image.

-**Important Points to Note:**
+`Important Points to Note:`

-•	Calling the render() method multiple times may serve our purpose for this example, but in general, it is never used instead a stateful component is used which we will cover in further articles.
+* Calling the render() method multiple times may serve our purpose for this example, but in general, it is never used instead a stateful component is used which we will cover in further articles.

-•	A React Element is almost never used isolated, we can use elements as the building blocks of creating a component in React.
+* A React Element is almost never used isolated, we can use elements as the building blocks of creating a component in React.

-## React Render HTML
+# React Render HTML

-React's goal is in many ways to render HTML in a web page.
+* React's goal is in many ways to render HTML in a web page.

-React renders HTML to the web page by using a function called ReactDOM.render().
+* React renders HTML to the web page by using a function called ReactDOM.render().

-**The createRoot Function**
+`The createRoot Function`

 * The createRoot() function takes one argument, an HTML element.

 * The purpose of the function is to define the HTML element where a React component should be displayed.

-**The Render Function**
+`The Render Function`

-The ReactDOM.render() function takes two arguments, HTML code and an HTML element.
+* The ReactDOM.render() function takes two arguments, HTML code and an HTML element.

-The purpose of the function is to display the specified HTML code inside the specified HTML element.
+* The purpose of the function is to display the specified HTML code inside the specified HTML element.

-But render where?
+`But render where?`

-There is another folder in the root directory of your React project, named "public".
+* There is another folder in the root directory of your React project, named `"public"`.
 In this folder, there is an index.html file.

-You'll notice a single `<div>` in the body of this file.
+* You'll notice a single `<div>` in the body of this file.
 This is where our React application will be rendered.

-**Example**
+`Example:`

 Display a paragraph inside an element with the id of "root":